 Secure DevOps

-Security is an important concern in all the phases of the DevOps cycle for Altinn 3.
+Security is an important concern in all phases of the DevOps cycle.

 Having a Secure DevOps process requires that security is built into the applications, the process, the infrastructure, and the configuration, and more.